elementary/applications-menu/README.md

 ## Building and Installation

-You'll need the following dependencies:
+You'll need the following dependencies.
+Use your package manager (apt) to install them:
 * bc
+* gettext
 * libgee-0.8-dev
 * libgranite-dev >= 6.1.0
 * libgtk-3-dev